openhwgroup/cvw-arch-verif/README.md

 # cvw-arch-verif

+## This reposistory has been deprecated.
+Tests, coverage, and an updated framework have been migrated to https://github.com/riscv-non-isa/riscv-arch-test.
+All further development will take place in that repository.

+# Original README Follows:

 The purpose of the repo is to support CORE-V Wally architectural verification.

 This document contains guidelines for setup and running of RISC-V Architecture Functional Verification project.
 It contains commands and formats needed to generate and execute tests, write test plans and collect and analyze coverage.
 The following sections have been covered: